AvinChailiSalim/AvinChailiSalim/README.md

 Greetings.
-I'm Avin Chaili Salim, a resident sleeper from Universitas Sumatera Utara (USU), Indonesia.
+I'm Avin Chaili Salim,a graduates from Universitas Sumatera Utara.
+I am passionate about game development, but i am also proficient as a Frontend Web Developer.
-I want to make a game someday and they'll probably ends up being mid.
-Who cares though, it's my game.

 I also like playing game if that isn't obvious.

+Currently working as a Part-Time Frontend Web Developer in Universitas Sumatera Utara.